cbosdo/sumaform/lab/pdf/instructions.md

 In this exercise we will configure SUSE Manager Server to start exposing its metrics.
 Once it is complete, you should be able to see the Server metrics showing up in Prometheus and Grafana.

-Since the monitoring formulas do all the configuration for you, Prometheus and Grafana should be automatically connected and ready to display SUSE Manager server metrics as soon as you enable this option.
+Since the monitoring formulas do all the configuration, Prometheus and Grafana should be automatically connected and ready to display SUSE Manager server metrics as soon as this option is enabled.

 **Step 1:** enable server self-health

 1. In the SUSE Manager side menu, navigate to: Admin -> Manager Configuration -> Monitoring.
 2. Click on the **Enable** button and wait for the setup to complete.
+3. SUSE Manager needs to be restarted to fully apply the changes.

 **Step 2:** test self-health in Prometheus

-1. In your browser, navigate to `http://monitoring.hol1313.local:9090` to open the Prometheus UI.
+1. Navigate to `http://monitoring.hol1313.net:9090` to open the Prometheus UI.
-2. Navigate to **Targets** in the top menu
+2. Navigate to **Status / Targets** in the top menu

-A list of SUSE Manager endpoints should now appear, all with status 'Up'.
+A list of SUSE Manager endpoints should now appear, all with status **'Up'**.

 **Step 3:** test self-health in Grafana

-1. In your browser, navigate to `http://monitoring.hol1313.local:3000` to open the Grafana UI.
+1. Navigate to `http://monitoring.hol1313.net:3000` to open the Grafana UI.
-2. Select the **SUSE Manager Server** dashboard from the dashboard list
+2. Select the **Uyuni Server** dashboard from the dashboard list

 Check that the dashboard is correctly displaying metrics about the server.